pmcgriff/gravityforms-hook-controller/README.md

 ## GravityForms Hook Controller

 GravityForms is a WordPress plugin that allows for creating and managing forms via a simple User Interface.
 It also includes a Developer API that follows WordPress' hook/filter implementation.
-This plugin provides an object oriented implementation of the GravityForms API.
+This plugin provides an object oriented implementation of the GravityForms API. **You need to know how to code to use this.**

 ### Getting Started